A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons: Physics of the theory of practically empty flux tubes in strong fields of the order

-First, we recall that the physics of experimental data related to the anticorrelation between 11-year variations in the luminosity of the Sun and the Earth (see Fig.~\ref{fig-time-variations}) currently cannot explain one of the most mystical phenomena of solar-terrestrial physics, which is contained in well-known experiments, for example, between the temporal variations of the magnetic flux of the solar tachocline (black curve; see Fig.~7 in \cite{Dikpati2008}; and also Fig.~16 in \cite{Rusov2013}), and secular variations in the Earth's magnetic field (Y-component from \cite{Geomagnetism2025}), or variations in the Earth's rotation speed (see Fig.~3 in \cite{Sidorenkov2016}, Fig.~3.9 in \cite{Sidorenkov2009}, and EOP C01 IAU1980 (1846-now) dataset by \cite{IERS_EOD2025}), as well as the variations in the mean global sea level (Pacific Decadal Oscillation (PDO) \citep{PDO2025} + Atlantic Multidecadal Oscillation (AMO) \citep{AMO2023}) with a trend in mm/years near 60-year oscillation (see Fig.~1 in \cite{Chambers2012}).
+First, we recall that the physics of experimental data related to the anticorrelation between 11-year variations in the luminosity of the Sun and the Earth (see Fig.~\ref{fig-time-variations}) currently cannot explain one of the most mystical phenomena of solar-terrestrial physics, which is contained in well-known experiments, for example, between the temporal variations of the magnetic flux of the solar tachocline (black curve; see~\cite{Dikpati2008ApJ675} and Fig.~16 in~\cite{Rusov2013}), and secular variations in the Earth's magnetic field (Y-component from~\cite{Geomagnetism2025}), or variations in the Earth's rotation speed (see~\cite{Sidorenkov2016,Sidorenkov2009} ), as well as the variations in the mean global sea level (Pacific Decadal Oscillation (PDO)~\cite{PDO2025} + Atlantic Multidecadal Oscillation (AMO)~\cite{AMO2023}) with a trend in mm/years near 60-year oscillation (see Fig.~1 in~\cite{Chambers2012}), between which there is a time lag of about 10-11~years, respectively (see Fig.~\ref{fig-time-variations}; and also Fig.~6 in~\cite{RusovDarkUniverse2021}.